smartdataHQ/cxs/docs/k8s-standards.md

 ## Secrets policy
 - Do not commit secrets to git
 - Baseline (all envs): enable encryption at rest for Kubernetes Secrets (KMS-backed if available), and enforce least-privilege RBAC
- - Dev (local): all per-solution dev secrets must be sourced from the repository root `.env`/`.env.local`.
-Each solution’s `deploy-dev.sh` must materialize a Kubernetes Secret from these values before applying manifests.
-Do not hardcode passwords in manifests.
- - Staging/Production: never source secrets from `.env`.
-Manage secrets in-cluster (Rancher/Kubernetes Secrets now; External Secrets Operator later).
-Manifests reference Secret names/keys only.

 ### Installing External Secrets Operator (ESO) with Azure Key Vault [planned]